Water fluoridation by country: Canada

 In 2010, the Region of Waterloo held a non-binding referendum for residents to decide whether water fluoridation should continue.
 The result of the vote was 50.3% voting against fluoridation.
 The regional council honored the vote, and over forty years of fluoridation in Waterloo Region ended in November.

 In 2011, Calgary city council voted 10–3 to stop adding fluoride to the city's drinking water, having started water fluoridation in 1991.
 A research project has been planned to study the effects of Calgary's cessation, using Edmonton as a control.

 Lakeshore and Amherstberg have voted to end water fluoridation.

 Hamilton, London, and Toronto have recently chosen to continue fluoridation.
 Toronto treats its water to 0.6 mg/L.

+Fluoridation was gradually abandoned in the province of Quebec, with Montreal stopping the treatment in the areas where it was still in operation in 2024, leaving St-George as the last municipality in the province to maintain it.

 On 28 January 2013, Windsor city council voted 8–3 to cease fluoridation of Windsor's drinking water for five years, honoring a February 2012 recommendation by the Windsor Utilities Commission.
 Tecumseh gets its water from Windsor, and Tecmuseh's council had voted on 13 March 2012 to ask Windsor to stop fluoridating.
 Money formerly spent on fluoridation was reallocated to oral health and nutrition education programs.
 Windsor's water had been fluoridated for over fifty years.
 On 14 December 2018, Windsor city council voted 8–3 to reintroduce fluoridation of Windsor's drinking water.
 According to the Oral Health 2018 report released by the health unit, the percentage of children with tooth decay or requiring urgent care has increased by 51 per cent in 2016–17 compared to 2011–12.

+In 2021, Regina, Saskatchewan, city council voted to add fluoride to the city's drinking water with the program expected to start once upgrades to the Buffalo Water Treatment plant are completed in 2025.
+Communities such as Saskatoon and Moose Jaw fluoridate their water, while others do not.

 Mexico

 Mexico has no water fluoridation program; instead it has a table salt fluoridation program.
-But the potable water in Mexico City has higher levels of fluor than recommended by WHO.
+But the potable water in Mexico City has higher levels of fluoride than recommended by WHO.